Patagonia R1 TechFace Hoody

 Fit and Sizing

-Patagonia R1 TechFace Hoody (standing in front of lake)
+Patagonia R1 TechFace Hoody (taking jacket off)

-We found the jacket's fit to be closer to "relaxed" than "slim" | Credit: Brian McCurdy
+I found the jacket's fit to be closer to "relaxed" than "slim" | Credit: Brian McCurdy

 Sustainability